contao/docs/docs/manual/file-manager/control-downloads.en.md

 This article is machine translated.
 {{% /notice %}}

-With Contao, you can easily restrict access to certain files and define exactly who can and cannot download them.
+With Contao, you can easily restrict access to certain files and define permissions for exactly who can and cannot download them.
 This way you can e.g. create a protected download area for members.

 ## Protect directory {#protect directory}

-When you create a new folder in Contao, it is accessible via HTTP by default including all subfolders.
+When you create a new folder in Contao's file manager, it is accessible via HTTP by default including all subfolders.
 If you want to protect a folder, make sure that "Public" is not selected when you create the folder.
-If a directory is public, the folders and files in it cannot be protected.
+If a directory is made public, all the folders and files within it cannot be protected.

 ![Protect directory](/de/file-manager/images/de/verzeichnis-schuetzen.png?classes=shadow)